 The batter will start to bubble as the wet ingredients mix with the dry.
 Work fast to mix it and get it in your muffin tin.
 Then bake for 20 to 25 minutes, or until the middle of the cupcake springs back when you touch it.

-Try some of these vegan substitutions for the new recipes you find at The Dessert Debate or your old family favorites.
+Try some of these vegan substitutions for your old family favorites.

 For 1 Egg: 1 tablespoon ground flax seed mixed with 3 tablespoons warm water